lemrey/sdk-nrf/applications/thread_border_router/README.rst

       router
       Done

 #.
 Add new IPv6 multicast address with "Admin-Local" scope or higher.
-In the following example End Device subscribes to the ``ff05::abcd`` address:
+   In the following example Thread node subscribes to the ``ff05::abcd`` address:

    .. code-block:: console